 - You can reward your pet rat occasionally for good behavior with treats.
 The treats that are safe for your rat include a mealworm, a small piece of lean meat, beans, egg, lentils, chickpeas, peas, etc.

 - It is a major issue.
 Rats have more tendency to put on weight when feeding excessively.
 So make sure you are offering your rat a limited amount of food.
 Restriction on food might disappoint your rat but will prevent obesity in rats and thus help him stay healthy for long.

-- Rats have a tendency to search for food in the wild condition.
-In their natural condition, they spend most of their time in searching for food.
+- Rats tend to search for food in the wild condition.
+In their natural condition, they spend most of their time searching for food.
 You can recreate the same natural behavior.

 - Trust me!
 Your rat will love working out while searching for food.
 So make them search for food and then enjoy their reward.

 - All you need to do is scatter the rat nuggets in their exercise area or around the cage.
 They will enjoy sniffing out for their food.